Known as a luxurious island off the northwestern coast of Malaysia, Langkawi is popular for its pristine beaches and ancient rainforests.

 Best Hotel in Pantai Tengah: The Frangipani Langkawi Resort & Spa

 Indulge in a slice of luxury by the sea.
 Choose to stay in a room or a lavish private villa set among lush landscaped gardens.

 With two pools, a restaurant, bars, and local amenities close by, there is something for everyone to enjoy at Frangipani.View on Booking.com

 Best Airbnb in Pantai Tengah: Private room in Nature Lodge

 Overlooking the beautiful and serene view of paddy fields and frolicking water buffaloes.
 This property has 9 one-bedroom units with air conditioning, a private bathroom, open kitchen, and a shared pool.
 It’s also located just 8 minutes away from the famous Chenang Beach.View on Airbnb

 Pantai Cenang has long been a haven for all sorts of travelers and holidaymakers on various budgets, though recent developments have made this beach even more bustling and popular than ever – even out of season.

 It’s the two-kilometer stretch of white-sand beach that keeps travelers returning year-on-year.

-With the influx of tourists visiting this area, there are many nightlife options here, plus bars and eateries to suit all budgets.
+With the influx of tourists visiting this area, a lot of Langkawi’s best nightlife has centered in this area, plus bars and eateries to suit all budgets.
 The accommodation here also runs the whole gamut of types, from all-inclusive 5-star resorts to budget guesthouses.

 Things to See and Do in Pantai Cenang